Entertaining Ideas

 Add Meat & Bread

 Choose about 3-4 slices of meat per guest.
 Mix flavors and textures, like salami, prosciutto, mortadella and capicola.
 Create variety by trying both cuts of hard meats and thin slices.
 You can even fan out a few slices of pepperoni to pop a crowd favorite into your charcuterie platter.
-Slip some breadsticks into a jar and add a cut-up loaf of bread to build your board.
+Slip some breadsticks into a jar and add a cut-up loaf of bread to build your perfect charcuterie board.

 Sweeten The Spread